 Watch On Demand - What’s Keeping Today’s Practice Leaders Up at Night? | An RCM Panel Discussion

 Staff shortages often lead to patients delaying care, including preventative screenings and procedures.
-Delayed care can lead to a potential to increase morbidity and mortality associated with both chronic and acute health conditions, amplify risk associated with preventable medical conditions and increase the likelihood of late-stage diagnoses
+Delayed care can lead to a potential to increase morbidity and mortality associated with both chronic and acute health conditions, amplify risk associated with preventable medical conditions and increase the likelihood of late-stage diagnoses.

 RadNav, ImagineSoftware’s radiology workflow automation solution, is on a mission to reduce the number of referrals that go unnoticed and illnesses that go undiagnosed due to missed appointments – having a huge impact on both patients and healthcare providers.